-This will be an ongoing narrative of what I go through trying to recover from being hit head-on by another driver who swerved into my lane at the last possible second and hit me head-on.
+This is a narrative of what I went through trying to recover a somewhat minor amount with respect to property loss from the accident with another driver who swerved into my lane at the last possible second and hit me head-on.

 Here is my statement regarding the accident.